On the ballot for Saline County is a new $90 million jail

-On the ballot for Saline County residents is a 90 million dollar new jail, one the sheriff says is badly needed.
+SALINA, Kan.
+(KSNW) – On the ballot for Saline County residents is a $90 million new jail.
+The sheriff says the new jail is badly needed.

 As soon as you walk into the hallway of the newest wing, 1995, you will find a foundational crack.

-“It kind of grabs your attention but it is not the only one,” Sheriff Roger Soldan says.
+“It kind of grabs your attention, but it is not the only one,” Sheriff Roger Soldan said.

 Not much further down you will find tight hallways, more cracks, and other problems the sheriff finds to be of safety concerns.